 The relation of $C$ versus $\theta$ is calculated under the open boundary condition.
-Based on the symmetry analysis, the values of $C$ for three non-equivalent plaquettes $A$, $B$, and $C$ are shown in Fig.~\ref{fig:Fig5}. $C(A)$ of the corner plaquette is significantly about one order smaller than $C(B)$ and $C(C)$ of the other two plaquettes at small values of $\theta$.
+Based on the symmetry analysis, the values of $C$ for three non-equivalent plaquettes $A$, $B$, and $C$ are shown in Fig.~\ref{fig:Fig5}. $C(\mathbf{r_A})$ of the corner plaquette is significantly about one order smaller than $C(\mathbf{r_B})$ and $C(\mathbf{r_C})$ of the other two plaquettes at small values of $\theta$.
 This suggests that an Sp(4) plaquette tendency is pinned down by the open boundary.
 As $\theta$ increases above $60^\circ$, the contrast decreases which means that the plaquette-type pattern is weakened.

-Hence it is likely that there exist a strong plaquette-like correlation at small values of $\theta$ in agreement with that proposed by Bossche {\it et. al.}~\cite{bossche2000,mishra2002} but significantly beyond the SU(4)$_A$ line.
+It is likely that there exists a strong plaquette-like correlation at small values of $\theta$ but significantly beyond the SU(4)$_A$ line.
 It covers the entire region of ${\theta<45^\circ}$ and also extends slightly above $45^\circ$.
 Nevertheless, further larger scale calculations are necessary for a conclusion.